RezaeiAlireza/TripleExtractor/README.md

 - Advanced Error Handling:
 Handles input errors, server errors, and network issues gracefully.

+- Output:
+The output is in the tabular format for better visualization.

+- Latest Update:
+An additional LLM is added to validate the generated triples which uses Llama 3 8B Instruct from Huggingface.

+## Pre-Setup

+1. You need to navigate to [HuggingFace-Llama 3 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) page and request permission to access the model.
+2. Generate a SSH key and set it in a .env variable in root of backend folder under like: HF_TOKEN_LLAMA = hf_***
+3. You need at least 2GB of GPU access to run this code.

 ## Installation
 Follow the steps below to set up the project locally.